solmazsm/VecLSTM/README.md

 For any questions, concerns, or comments for improvements, etc, please create an issue on the issues page for this project, or email the authors directly.

-    <h2>Training LSTM Model Without Vectorization</h2>
-    <p>An LSTM model with two LSTM layers and a Dense layer for classification was built and compiled.
-The model's performance was evaluated on the test set using a confusion matrix, classification report, and weighted F1-score.
-Training time was measured without vectorization to assess the computational efficiency of the model.</p>

-    <h2>Vectorization Process</h2>
-    <p>We measured the time required for vectorization, during which each trajectory was processed and stored into the MySQL database for efficient retrieval during training.</p>

-    <h2>CNN Model Integration</h2>
-    <p>A Convolutional Neural Network (CNN) model was integrated to extract spatial features from the trajectory data.
-The outputs from both the LSTM and CNN models were concatenated to form a hybrid model.
-This model was then trained on the integrated data, offering a powerful combination of spatial feature extraction and sequential modeling.</p>

-    <h2>Evaluation and Comparison</h2>
-    <p>The hybrid model was evaluated on the test set, with performance metrics including RMSE, MAE, and MSE calculated for comparison.
-Training times were compared between the LSTM-only model and the combined LSTM + CNN model to demonstrate the efficiency gains from hybrid integration.</p>

-    <h2>Evaluation Implementation</h2>
-    <p>Instructions on how to run the evaluation and further implementation details can be found <a href="https://anonymous.4open.science/r/VecLSTM-C91B" target="_blank">here</a>.</p>